tkoenig89/ComfyUI_Load_Image_With_Metadata/Readme.md

 * cfg (FLOAT)
 * steps (INT)

+# Known Issues

+**Comfy UI Images**

+As comfy does not store the prompt as actual metadata in the image, the node graph needs to be traversed to find the actual text prompts and other data.
+At the moment complex workflows tend to fail resolving the metadata.
+This is even more complicated with all the custom nodes and different input/output names for text, prompts and conditionings.

 # Hot to use

 Find the node via Search `LoadImageWithMetadata` or under `image/LoadImageWithMetadata` in the node dropdown.